Appendix A: Contract Analysis Summary

 Key Observation

-Practitioners are commonly classified as independent contractors while operating within structured environments where clinics retain significant control over scheduling, fees, patient access, and operational processes.
+Practitioners are commonly classified as independent contractors while operating within structured environments where clinics retain significant control over scheduling, fees, patient access, and operational processes, resulting in blended or unclear accountability structures.

 Relevance to Workplace Safety